There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 The best way of celebrating spring for the whole family?
 Ask a youngster who loves action and excitement, and the answer will most likely be spending a day with fun, rides and adrenaline in an amusement park.

 Every year, new attractions and activities are added to the different Norwegian theme parks.
-Here are some of the coolest news from the five big ones – based on visitor numbers in 2017 – this year.
+Here are some of the coolest additions from the five big ones – based on visitor numbers in 2017.

 Just outside Kristiansand, Dyreparken – a combined zoo and entertainment park – is open all year.
 But the prime seasons for enjoying the southern park’s many attractions are obviously spring and summer.

 The most popular character in Dyreparken is the ruthless pirate Kaptein Sabeltann (“Captain Sabertooth”), who has been entertaining Norwegian kids since 1990.
 This spring, a brand new haunted house dedicated to the villain’s own personal nightmares is among the new attractions.

 If this sounds awfully creepy, Dyreparken promises that the ride is suitable for the whole family.
 The ghost house opens on June 9.
 A new show called Sirkus Jesper, where we get to meet the characters from the beloved Norwegian children’s book classic “Kardemomme by”, premieres this season as well.